oskopek/CryptoIM/README.rst

 submitting a bug report or feature request, check to make sure it hasn't already been submitted.
-When submitting a bug report, please include a `Gist <https://gist.github.com/>`_ that includes a stack trace and any details that may be necessary to reproduce the bug, including your Java version and operating system.
+When submitting a bug report, please include a `Gist <https://gist.github.com/>`_ that includes a stack trace and any details that may be necessary to reproduce the bug, including your Python version and operating system.

 Submitting a Pull Request
 =========================